Syncleus/aparapi-examples/doc/DevelopersGuideLinux.md

 ##Eclipse

 Eclipse is not required to build Aparapi; however, the developers of Aparapi do use Eclipse and have made the Eclipse artifacts (.classpath and .project files) available so that projects can be imported into Eclipse.
-The com.amd.aparapi.jni subproject (containing C++ JNI source) should be imported as a resource project.
-We do not recommend importing com.amd.aparapi.jni as a CDT project, and we do not recommend trying to configure a CDT build, the existing build.xml files has been customized for multiplatform C++ compilations.
+The com.syncleus.aparapi.jni subproject (containing C++ JNI source) should be imported as a resource project.
+We do not recommend importing com.syncleus.aparapi.jni as a CDT project, and we do not recommend trying to configure a CDT build, the existing build.xml files has been customized for multiplatform C++ compilations.

 ##Building